Buck Jones: Family

-Buck Jones's daughter, Maxine Jones (born 1918) was married to Noah Beery, Jr. from 1940 to 1966.
-After her divorce to Noah Beery Jr., she married Nicholas Firfires, a Cowboy Hall of Fame Western Artist, on August 11, 1969.
+Buck Jones's daughter, Maxine Jones was married to Noah Beery, Jr. from 1940 to 1966.
+After her divorce from Beery, she married Nicholas Firfires, a Cowboy Hall of Fame Western Artist, on August 11, 1969.
 Maxine and Nicholas never had any children but were married until her death in 1990.

 References in popular media

-On his album When I Was a Kid, Bill Cosby performed a routine in which he described seeing Jones' movies as a child.
-He commented on some of the mannerisms displayed by Jones' characters, such as not drinking or smoking and chewing gum to signal that he was getting angry.
+On his album When I Was a Kid, Bill Cosby performed a routine in which he described seeing Buck Jones movies as a child.
+He commented on some of the mannerisms displayed by Jones's characters, such as not drinking or smoking, and chewing gum to signal that he was getting angry.